The Filter Echo: A General Tool for Filter Visualisation: Experiments

 The results in \Cref{tab:we-excl} and \Cref{fig:spectra-excl} confirm the effectiveness of our proposed exclusion mechanism. \Cref{tab:we-excl} shows that we can get good results at high compression ratios, since few singular vectors now suffice to capture the most important structures of the echoes.
 This is confirmed by the singular value spectra in \Cref{fig:spectra-excl}, which show a shift in the curve and a decay that occurs much earlier.
 However, one must keep in mind that this approach introduces a lower bound on the reconstruction error, which becomes apparent for the results at $5\,\%$ of the singular values.
 Therefore, the parameter $\epsilon$ should be adjusted to the requirements.

-It should be further noted that the approach even reduces the storage cost slightly, since each excluded point reduces the size of the singular vectors, while only requiring the storage of two integers.
+Although the required precomputation of the echoes for exclusion increases the cost of the encoding phase, it should be further noted that the exclusion approach even reduces the storage cost slightly, since each excluded point reduces the size of the singular vectors while only requiring the storage of two integers.